offthedial/bot/README.md

    smashgg: 7e5073d2c...f61fbea
    debug (optional): true
    ```
+3. Go to a Firebase > Project settings > Service accounts > Generate new private key.
+   - Rename the file to `service_account.json` and move it into the repository root directory.
-2. Run `docker-compose up --build` in the repository root.
+5. Run `docker-compose up --build` in the repository root.

 ---